zdychacek/node-browserify/readme.markdown

 `opts.externalRequireName` defaults to `'require'` in `expose` mode but you can use another name.

+`opts.parserPlugins` specifies a list of plugins for `babylon` parser.

 Note that if files do not contain javascript source code then you also need to specify a corresponding transform for them.